quantmind/startup/jobspecs/backend-engineer.md

 ## Backend Engineer

-We are looking for talented and proactive software engineers to work on our backend system.
+We are looking for talented and proactive software engineer to work on our backend system.

 `<THE PRODUCT DESCRIPTION>`